tjmahr/subtitlefreq/README.md

 “isn’t”, “aren’t”, “don’t”, etc. count as two words.
 This project is a naive attempt to rebuild some frequency counts from scratch.

+⚠️ This is not a drop-in replacement for the SUBTLEX-US corpus.
+I just wanted to estimate how frequent “don’t” is so I could compute some neighborhood frequency measures.

 ## obtaining the raw SUBTLEX-US data

 As a matter of caution, I won’t provide the original subtitle corpus.